yuen07/azure-devops-gitleaks/README.md

-# Gitleaks - Advanace Options
+# Gitleaks - Advance Options

 Thanks to [Joost Voskuil](https://github.com/JoostVoskuil/azure-devops-gitleaks) for creating and the Azure marketplace plugin.